NC State

 Foreign Language: Most of you have met the NC State requirement for foreign language proficiency in high school.
 The requirement is two years of the same foreign language with a grade of C or better in high school.
 If you have not met that, you will need to complete through the 102-level (FL* 102, where *=S for Spanish, *=F for French, etc.) at NC State.
 If you want to continue your foreign language from high school, wait until orientation to sign up.
 You can take a test to see what course you place into.

-Honors and Scholars Courses: If you have been invited to join the Honors or Scholars Program, or both, I strongly urge you to do this!
-If you were not invited to join one of these, both of them accept applications from students.
+Honors Courses: If you have been invited to join the University Honors Program, I strongly urge you to do this!
+If you were not invited to join, they accept applications from students.
 I urge you to consider doing this, also.
-For more information, please visit the University Honors and Scholars Programs website.
+For more information, please visit the University Honors Program website.

 Credit for AP, IB, and Community College Courses